NWChemEx/PluginPlay/docs/source/modules/basics.rst

 The important point for this tutorial is that :math:`F\left(\vec{r}\right)` can be written in terms of the electric field, |e_field|.
-To capitialize on all the inovations in computing electric fields, we decide to write our force module in terms of an electric field submodule.
+To capitialize on all the innovations in computing electric fields, we decide to write our force module in terms of an electric field submodule.

 Submodules change the class's definition.
 In the constructor we now need to